EX-FEVER: A Dataset for Multi-hop Explainable Fact Verification: Related Work

-However, extracted sentences may involve redundant information useless for explaining the model output, which is sub-optimal in real-life applications.
-Thus, the abstractive approach, targeting at obtaining a piece of minimally sufficient explanation and requiring an understanding of the context, has been a more popular and reasonable way to realize explainability.
-Despite its importance and growing research interests, there are only a few datasets in fact verification and its related task question answering (QA) and natural language inference (NLI).
+In real-life applications, the extracted approaches may contain redundant information and pronouns lacking context, which is not ideal.
+Therefore, the abstractive approach, which aims to provide concise and contextually understandable explanations by filling in the pronouns with an understanding of the context, has become a more popular and reasonable method for achieving explainability.

+Despite its importance and growing research interests, there are only a few datasets in fact verification considered non-extracted approaches.
 Fact-checking datasets LIAR-PLUS~\cite{alhindi2018your} and PUBHEALTH~\cite{kotonya2020explainable} involve about 10,000 claims with journalists’ comments as the explanation in politics and public health respectively, which is quite limited regarding the scale and the domain.
-In NLI, e-SNLI \citet{camburu2018snli} extends the dataset SNLI with explanation, where sentences are usually short and require simply one-hop reasoning.
-In QA, while \citet{yang_hotpotqa_2018} write explanations for instances in a complex multi-hop dataset HotpotQA, they only annotate 3\% of the whole data (about 2,000 samples), which is hard to support the research of supervised explanation generation.
 Although \citet{stammbach_e-fever_nodate} made efforts to generate textual explanations for the FEVER dataset using GPT-3, automatic machine-generated interpretation text cannot guarantee quality.

-By contrast, our proposed dataset \thedataset contains over 60,000 instances with annotated explanations.
-Moreover, all claims in \thedataset require multi-hop reasoning, which is a more challenging problem than the one-hop scenario that most existing explainable datasets concentrate on.
+In contrast, our \thedataset offers a comprehensive platform on a large scale, offering high-quality human-annotated explanations in the intricate multi-hop scenario.